Skip to main content

 5. Client-Side Filtering - Load data into custom states for filtering on the client side, reducing server workload and WU consumption.

 6. Handle High-Traffic Scenarios - For applications experiencing heavy traffic (e.g., 100,000 daily views), focus on: - Keeping server-side searches lean with effective data constraints. - Minimizing recursive workflows and server filtering.
-Remember, total WU usage depends on the volume and complexity of server-processed data rather than the number of search constraints.
+Remember, total WU usage depends on the volume and complexity of server-processed data rather than the number of search constraints.### Workload Consumption for Backend/API Workflows Workload consumption for API workflows, including database operations and triggered events, varies based on workflow complexity.
+Key factors influencing consumption include:

 Planning WU Costs for Large-Scale Applications